-As of March 28, 2020, there was \$100.0 million drawn on the revolving credit facility under our credit agreement and the available borrowing capacity under the revolving credit facility, net of outstanding letters of credit of \$1.6 million, was \$598.4 million.
+As of June 27, 2020, our revolving credit facility was undrawn and the available borrowing capacity under the revolving credit facility, net of outstanding letters of credit of \$1.6 million, was \$698.4 million.
 Proceeds of the revolving credit facility may be used for general corporate purposes, including acquisitions of targets in the same or a similar line of business as our company, subject to specified criteria.
 The revolving credit facility matures on November 21, 2022.